 In October 1993, the Southwest Oncology Group launched the first large-scale prevention trial for prostate cancer.
 The Prostate Cancer Prevention Trial (PCPT) was a double-blind study designed to evaluate whether taking the drug finasteride would prevent prostate cancer.
 More than 18,000 men were enrolled at over 220 sites located throughout the United States.

 The trial was closed early on June 24, 2003, because of a finding that finasteride reduced the incidence of prostate cancer.
 The analysis of the data revealed that men in the finasteride group who were evaluated by means of a prostate biopsy were 24.8 percent less likely to develop prostate cancer when compared to the men evaluated in the placebo group.
 However, those trial participants who did develop prostate cancer while taking finasteride had a slightly higher incidence of high-grade tumors.
-The results of the study were published in the New England Journal of Medicine on July 17, 2003, and more than 35 additional peer-reviewed papers and abstracts have been published as a result of this study.
+The results of the study were published in the New England Journal of Medicine in 2003.
+Ten years late, the same journal published long-term results from PCPT, which showed an even more pronounced association of finasteride with a reduced risk of low-grade cancer diagnoses and showed no difference in overall mortality across the arms.
+Twenty years after PCPT was launched, the debate over possible chemopreventive use of finasteride continued, and dozens of additional peer-reviewed papers and abstracts related to the study have been published.
 For more information see the PCPT Page.

 In 1998 the Southwest Oncology Group Foundation was formally renamed The Hope Foundation, to represent the international impact and vision of the Group.